stevan/Jackalope/README.md

 referred to has not changed.
 We also optionally have a 'link', which is an 'hyperlink' of the 'read' service for this resource (basically a link to the resource itself).

 The next concept is the resource repository.
-Currently we supply a role that will wrap around your data repository, you only need worry about the 'body' of the resource and it will handle wrapping that into a proper resource as well as the generation and checking the version string.
+Currently we supply a basic role that will wrap around your data repository and you only need worry about the 'body' of the resource and it will handle wrapping that into a proper resource as well as the generation and checking the version string.
+This currently plugs in directly to the built-in CRUD service, but can also be useful outside of that as well.

-So, once you have a resource and a repository for them, you can plug them into a service.

 #### Services

-Currently the services in Jackalope only offer a basic set of services for managing a collection of resources, however this is not all it can do, just what is written right now.
-The services take a schema, typically one that extends the 'web/service' schema from Jackalope::REST::Schema::Spec, and a resource repository and creates a web service with the following features.
+Currently the services in Jackalope are really only building blocks, it is up to you to assemble them in the way you need.
+We do however offer a built-in CRUD service for managing a collection of resources in a uniform way.
+The services take a schema, typically one that extends the 'schema/web/service/crud' schema, and a resource repository and creates a web service with the following features.

-- describedby
-    - This is done by doing a GET to the describedby URI (/schema)
-    - This returns the schema that the service was created with.
 - listing
     - This is done by doing a GET to the URI of a collection (/)
     - The result is a list of resources, each with embedded hypermedia controls